-The initial investigation of most crimes is conducted by a Uniform Patrol Deputy, Who files a Offense Report, documenting findings into the reporting system, which is reviewed by the investigations Division.
+The initial investigation of most crimes is conducted by a Uniform Patrol Deputy, Who files an Offense Report, documenting findings into the reporting system, which is reviewed by the Investigations Division.

-Captain Howell and the Investigation Division review each report/case generated by Patrol Deputies, then determine whether the report/case will be assigned to an investigator for a follow up or to be closed.
-Certain factors such as physical evidence, witness and viable leads will determine how long the case/report will remain open.
+Major Howell and the Investigation Division review each report/case generated by Patrol Deputies, then determine whether the report/case will be assigned to an investigator for a follow-up or to be closed.
+Certain factors such as physical evidence, witness, and viable leads will determine how long the case/report will remain open.

 The Investigations Division has one Investigator on call during a 24 hour period, every day of the year.
 The Investigator on call can be "called out" to investigate an offense, crime, or crime scene.
 The Investigations Division has a rotating call out schedule to ensure the highest quality of service.